mui/mui-x/docs/data/data-grid/server-side-data/index.md

 :::warning

 This feature is under development and is marked as **unstable**.
 The information shared on this page could change in future.
 Feel free to subscribe or comment on the official GitHub [umbrella issue](https://github.com/mui/mui-x/issues/8179).

 :::

 It has an initial set of required methods that you need to implement.
 The data grid will use these methods internally to fetch a sub-set of data when needed.

-Let's take a look at the `GridDataSource` interface.
+Let's take a look at the minimal `GridDataSource` interface configuration.

 ```tsx
 interface GridDataSource {